Improved quasiparticle self-consistent electronic band structure and excitons in $\beta$-LiGaO$_2$: Results

 or in tensor notation $W({\bf r})=e^2/\sqrt{\mathrm{det}(\varepsilon) \varepsilon_{ij}^{-1}x_ix_j}$.
 However, the anisotropy of the dielectric constant $\varepsilon_\infty$ is rather small, as shown by the experimental values extracted from the extrapolation of the index of refraction in the range 1-4 eV to zero frequency but not including the phonon contributions.
-They are $\varepsilon_{xx}=3.027$, $\varepsilon_{yy}=2.931$ and $\varepsilon_{zz}=3.017$ \cite{Tumenas17}.
+They are $\varepsilon_{xx}=3.027$, $\varepsilon_{yy}=2.931$, and $\varepsilon_{zz}=3.017$ \cite{Tumenas17}.

 The BSE calculations presented here also give us the real part of the electronic contribution to the macroscopic dielectric tensor $\varepsilon({\bf q}\rightarrow0,\omega=0)$.
-These values are more sensitive to the accuracy of the optical matrix elements than the peak positions in the spectrum, which suffer from the difficulties in evaluating the contributions of the non-local self-energy $d\Sigma/dk$.
-To bypass this problem they are calculated at finite ${\bf q}$ and extrapolated to ${\bf q}\rightarrow0$ using a model dielectric function for the $q$-dependence of the form $[\varepsilon(q)-1]^{-1}=[\varepsilon(0)-1]^{-1}+\alpha q^2$.
-This procedure using a few {\bf q}-points near ${\bf q}=0$ in each direction, give $\varepsilon_{xx}=2.98$, $\varepsilon_{yy}=2.94$, $\varepsilon_{zz}=2.95$, using 24 valence bands and 12 conduction bands.
-These are within $\sim 2$\% of the experimental values.
-This is another strong indication that the quasiparticle gaps obtained in the ladder approximation (QS$G\hat W$) includes the right amount of screening.
+These values are more sensitive to the accuracy of the optical matrix elements than the peak positions in the spectrum, which suffer from the difficulties in evaluating the contributions of the nonlocal self-energy $d\Sigma/dk$.
+The latter represents an additional term to the momentum operator ${\bf p}/m$ in the commutator $[{\bf r},H]$ giving the velocity operator.
+To bypass this problem they are calculated at finite ${\bf q}$ and extrapolated to ${\bf q}\rightarrow0$ using a model dielectric function \cite{Cappellini93} for the $q$ dependence of the form $[\varepsilon(q)-1]^{-1}=[\varepsilon(0)-1]^{-1}+\alpha q^2+\beta q^4$.
+This procedure using a few {\bf q} points near ${\bf q}=0$ in each direction gives $\varepsilon_{xx}=2.90$, $\varepsilon_{yy}=2.83$, $\varepsilon_{zz}=2.88$, using 24 valence bands and 12 conduction bands.
+The results depend slightly on how we interpolate.
+Using a quadratic interpolation on $\varepsilon(q)$ directly gives $\varepsilon_{xx}=2.99$, $\varepsilon_{yy}=2.95$ $\varepsilon_{zz}=2.96$ even closer to the experimental results.
+No matter which extrapolation to $q=0$ is used, these are robustly within $\sim 2$\% of the experimental values, similar to the findings of Ref.~\cite{Cunningham23} for a wide range of materials systems.
+In contrast, if we use the $W$ without ladder diagrams in the BSE, and start from the QS$GW$ self-energy, we find $\varepsilon_{xx}=2.81$, $\varepsilon_{yy}=2.75$, $\varepsilon_{zz}=2.81$, which are systematically smaller by $\sim3$\% than using $\hat W$ indicating the underscreening of $W$ in the standard QS$GW$, and which in the present material is consistent with the corresponding overestimate of the $\Sigma$ or gap correction by about 5 \% when using $W$ instead of $\hat W$.
+In several materials, this error in the screening is somewhat larger, of order 10-20 \%.
+But the point is that the $\varepsilon(q\rightarrow0,\omega=0)$ is underestimated in the same systematic way as the $\Sigma$ is overestimated.
+This provides another strong indication that the quasiparticle gaps obtained in the ladder approximation (QS$G\hat W$) include the right amount of screening.
 Both the peak positions of the excitons and the real parts $\varepsilon_1(0)$ agree well with experiment.